2HIVE/php.wordpress.plugin/README.md

 ## FAQ

-* How do I get an API Key
+Q: How do I get an API Key
-* Please register at http://2hive.org/project/signup (skip if you have an account).
+A: Please register at http://2hive.org/project/signup (skip if you have an account).
 Go to your Account Page: http://2hive.org/project/account

-* How do I control Moderation Rules?
+Q: How do I control Moderation Rules?
-* Please define rules in http://2hive.org/project/rules.
+A: Please define rules in http://2hive.org/project/rules.

-* What Moderation Rules for new posts?
+Q: What Moderation Rules for new posts?
-* Please create a Moderation rule with Type=new_post
+A: Please create a Moderation rule with Type=new_post

-* What Moderation Rules for new comments?
+Q: What Moderation Rules for new comments?
-* Please create a Moderation rule with Type=new_comment
+A: Please create a Moderation rule with Type=new_comment